Code4HR/explore/readme.md

 #Current Status

 Currently, the _Explore: Hampton Roads_ web application will be sourced with Hampton, VA data only to leverage the Hampton Crime API.
 This will allow for the collection and presentation to be worked out with data that is readily available, with other cities to be added in a modular format.
+School data has been sourced from the [GreatSchools API](http://www.greatschools.org/api/docs/main.page) for the 6 main cities of Hamtpon Roads.
+Census data has been gathered manually from the [Community Profile for Hampton Roads](http://virginialmi.com/report_center/community_profiles/5109000323.pdf).

 #Team